amandafer/ricochet-ES2/Ricochet.md

 The main tools used to make the Ricochet system are TOR, Qt, OpenSSL and Transifex.
 The backend system is primarily written in C++ and the interface in QML.
 In this section, we will discuss more each one of the used tools and their importance to the project.

 #### TOR <a name="tor"></a>
+By definition, “Tor is a free software and an open network that helps you defend against traffic analysis, a form of network surveillance that threatens personal freedom and privacy, confidential business activities and relationships, and state security.”
+The keywords for TOR are privacy and security.

-TOR uses Onion Router as an Internet networking protocol designed to anonymize the data relayed across it.
-The software makes it possible for users to hide their locations (and their IP addresses), as well as making it difficult for any snoops to see the user’s online activity.
+TOR uses Onion Router which is “a technique for anonymous communication over a computer network.
+In an “onion network”, messages are encapsulated in layers of encryption, analogous to layers of an onion.
+The encrypted data is transmitted through a series of network nodes called onion routers, each of which "peels" away a single layer, uncovering the data's next destination.
+When the final layer is decrypted, the message arrives at its destination.
+The sender remains anonymous because each intermediary knows only the location of the immediately preceding and following nodes.”
+As an Internet networking protocol designed to anonymize the data relayed across it, the software makes it possible for users to hide their locations (and their IP addresses), as well as making it difficult for any snoops to see the user’s online activity.

 The Ricochet system uses TOR hidden services to create a connection between users.
 The TOR network runs through the computer servers of thousands of volunteers spread throughout the world.
 The data is bundled into an encrypted packet when it enters the network, and unlike normal internet connections, part of the packet's header is removed.
 The removed part, which contains the addressing information, can be used to gather information about the sender, hence why its removal is important.
 Finally, TOR encrypts the rest of the addressing information.
 The modified and encrypted data packet is then routed through many of these servers to its final destination.